 On Control Panels, boot information/diagnostic is shown on the left most character display of every panel board.
-This information (Table 17) is immediately visible after a power cycle and present until the application software writes the first data to the character displays
+This information (Table 18) is immediately visible after a power cycle and present until the application software writes the first data to the character displays

-Table 17.
+Table 18.
 Control Panel Board Boot Display Codes

-Di git 3 2 1 0 Digit Zero shows the link and FPGA boot status Module interface link is working (normal/default).
-FPGA was loaded over application area (normal/default). + Module interface link is working (normal/default).
-FPGA was loaded over factory area: application area damaged, reprogramming necessary.
+Digit 3 2 1 0 Digit Zero shows the link and FPGA boot status Module interface link is working (normal/default).
+FPGA was loaded over application area (normal/default). + 1.
+Module interface link is working (normal/default).
+2. FPGA was loaded over factory area: application area damaged, reprogramming necessary.
+1. Module interface link is not working: link should come up after 1-3 seconds, if not there may be a h 2.
+FPGA was loaded over application area (normal/default).
 1. Module interface link is not working: link should come up after 1-3 seconds, if not there may be a hardware problem.
 2. FPGA was loaded over application area (normal/default). !
 1. Module interface link is not working: link should come up after 1-3 seconds, if not there may be a hardware problem.
 2. FPGA was loaded over factory area: application area damaged, reprogramming necessary!.
-Digit 1 shows the lower number of the FPGA firmware version.
+Digit 1 shows the lower number of the FPGA firmware version. rs the lower number of the FPGA firmware version.
 Digit 2 shows the middle number of the FGPA firmware version.
-Digit 3 show s the u pper ni umber of the FPGA firmware version.
+Digit 3 show s the u pper nı umber of the FPGA firmware version.
 (X1 always shows "!" to see the difference to the released versions).

-Example codes are shows in Table 18
+Example codes are shows in Table 19

-Table 18.
+Table 19.
 Control Panel Module Boot Display Codes Examples

-Di git 0 3 7 Module interface link is working (normal/default).
-FPGA was loaded over application area (normal/default).
-FPGA firmware version is 037 (DS1281.037).
-0 3 7 + Module interface link is working (normal/default).
-FPGA was loaded over factory area: application area damaged, reprogramming necessary.
-FPGA firmware version is 037 (DS1281.037).
+Di git 0 3 1.
+Module interface link is working (normal/default).
+2. FPGA was loaded over application area (normal/default).
+3. FPGA firmware version is 037 (DS1281.037).
+0 3 7 + 1.
+Module interface link is working (normal/default).
+2. FPGA was loaded over factory area: application area damaged, reprogramming necessary.
+3. FPGA firmware version is 037 (DS1281.037).
 0 3 7 Module interface link is not working: link should come up after 1-3 seconds, if not there may be a hardware problem.
 FPGA was loaded over application area (normal/default).
 FPGA firmware version is 037 (DS1281.037).
 0 3 7 !
-1. Module interface link is not working: link should come up after 1-3 seconds, if not there may be a hardware problem.
-2. FPGA was loaded over factory area> application area damaged, reprogramming necessary.
+1. Module interface link is not working: link should come up after 1-3 seconds, if not there may be a hardware proble 2.
+FPGA was loaded over factory area> application area damaged, reprogramming necessary.
 3. FPGA firmware version is 038 (DS1281.038). !
-3 5 Module interface link is working (normal/default).
-FPGA was loaded over factory area because X1 doesn't have a application area (normal/default).
-FPGA firmware version is X1 and 35 (DS5831.035). !
+3 5 1.
+Module interface link is working (normal/default).
+2. FPGA was loaded over factory area because X1 doesn't have a application area (normal/default).
+3. FPGA firmware version is X1 and 35 (DS5831.035).
+2. FPGA was loaded over factory area because X1 doesn't have a application area (normal/default). !
 3 5 1.
 Module interface link is not working: link should come up after 1-3 seconds, if not there may be a hardware problem.
 2. FPGA was loaded over factory area because X1 doesn't have a application area (normal/default).
 3. FPGA firmware version is X1 and 35 (DS5831.038).